What Is a NAS?

 NAS stands for Network-Attached Storage.
 At its core, a NAS is a small computer designed to stay on all the time and share storage across your home network.

-Instead of plugging a hard drive directly into one computer, a NAS connects to your router so any authorized device — laptops, desktops, phones, TVs — can access it.
+Instead of plugging a hard drive directly into one computer, a NAS connects to your router so any authorized device — laptops, desktops, phones, and smart devices — can access it.
 Think of it as a shared hard drive for your entire home, except it is smarter, always available, and can run additional services in the background.

 Unlike traditional computers, most NAS systems are built to be: